Chirisarchitecture and mechanism

 Chiris with Danaë

 Chiris [“chai-ris”] is a transforming sculpture.
-The aim was to imagine how the technology and experience of an aperture mechanism could be scaled up and translated into architecture.
+The aim is to imagine how the technology and experience of an aperture mechanism could be scaled up and translated into architecture.
 An innovative, folding origami skin adds a rich third dimension and a shifting pattern of light and shadow.

 Chiris is comprised of over 100 wooden arms; each CNC milled, hand-routed, sanded smooth and completed with plastic sleeve inserts.
 Seven unique joint details, which occur in a pattern throughout, were needed to keep the delicate cladding in-plane as well as to keep cumulative friction minimal.

-The supporting structure consists of a 10’ circular frame on a 10’ square base with steel-cables tied back to the square base’s corners.
+The supporting structure consists of a 10’ circular frame on a 10’ square base with steel cables tied back to the square base’s corners.
 A moment connection at the frame-base joint was avoided by utilizing a high-density foam block cut into the baseboard.